 In September 2020, we entered into a confirmatory employment letter with Dr. Kawas, our president and chief executive officer.
 The confirmatory employment letter has no specific term and provides that Dr. Kawas is an at-will employee and supersedes all prior employment agreements between Dr. Kawas and us.
-Dr. Kawas's current annual base salary is \$285,000 and she is eligible for an annual target cash incentive payment equal to 50% of her annual base salary.
-In connection with this offering, Dr. Kawas's annual base salary was increased to \$510.000.
+The confirmatory employment letter provides for an annual base salary of \$510,000 effective upon our initial public offering and, for the 2020 fiscal year, an annual target cash incentive payment equal to 50% of her annual base salary.

-Dr. Mark Litton
+Dr. Hans Moebius

-In September 2020, we entered into a confirmatory employment letter with Dr. Litton, our chief operating officer.
-The confirmatory employment letter has no specific term and provides that Dr. Litton is an at-will employee and supersedes all prior employment agreements between Dr. Litton and us.
-Dr. Litton's current annual base salary is \$250,000 and he is eligible for an annual target cash incentive payment equal to 40% of his annual base salary.
-In connection with this offering, Dr. Litton's annual base salary was increased to \$430,000.
+In September 2020, we entered into an employment letter agreement with Dr. Moebius, our chief medical officer.
+The employment agreement has no specific term and provides that Dr. Moebius is an at-will employee, as defined under applicable law, and supersedes any prior employment or other service agreements between Dr. Moebius and us.
+Dr. Moebius' employment letter agreement provides for an annual base salary of \$339,500 effective upon our initial public offering and, for the 2020 fiscal year, an annual target cash incentive payment equal to 40% of his annual base salary.
+In addition, Dr. Moebius will receive a monthly stipend of \$4,625 to defray the costs associated with mandatory and elective benefits contributions in Switzerland, where he is located.